andr1312e/TagsTextEdit-Qt-Widget/README.md

 # TabsTextEdit-Qt-Widget

 This is a simple, animated, high-performance input widget with textarea field.
-Simple code, no stl algorithms and c++17 features, just for qt begginers.
+Simple code, no stl algorithms and c++17 features, just for qt beginners.

 Use https://github.com/nicktrandafil/tags if you need lineEdit field and new stl features